 - Black Mirror: In Black Mirror: USS Callister, This is part of Robert Daly's revenge on his co-workers.
 He uses their DNA to create online avatars of them that he tortures, but he also forces them to act out mini-plots that involve them, especially his hated CEO, being made to look like fools and/or enemies that repeatedly praise him.

-- One episode had the study group telling horror stories to each other.
-Many of the stories had jabs directed towards other members of the group.
+- "Horror Fiction in Seven Spooky Steps" has the study group telling horror stories to each other.
+Many of the stories have jabs directed towards other members of the group.
 Britta's story portrays Jeff as a Bastard Boyfriend.
 Annie's story outright calls Britta (her romantic rival) a slut.
-Pierce believes Troy's story about a Mad Scientist who kidnaps two fighter pilots is about him.
-In response, he tells a story where heavily stereotyped versions of Troy and Abed try to rob him and get handily defeated.
+Pierce believes Troy's story about a Mad Scientist who kidnaps two fighter pilots is about him, and in response he tells a story where heavily stereotyped versions of Troy and Abed try to rob him and get handily defeated.
 Shirley's story has the rest of the gang getting left behind during the end of days in retaliation for them making fun of her Christian beliefs.